10 Things To Know About CBD And Pain Relief

 In practice, selling CBD seems to be legally riskier than possessing it.
 The DEA's priority seems mostly to concern commercial violations.
 Most cases involved smoke shops and non-cannabis vape stores selling CBD cartridges.

 In 2015, police seized CBD cartridges at a vape store near Milwaukee, but the store owners were never arrested or charged.
-A 2014 law made it legal for patients to possess and use CBD oil in Wisconsin, but the law did not make it legal to sell.
+A 2014 law made it legal for patients to possess and use CBD oil in Wisconsin, but it did not make selling CBD oil legal.
 That same year, police in central Florida arrested the owner of a local smoke shop chain for selling CBD products.

 CBD Is Legally Allowed In 44 States